IBM/todo-list-fabricV1/README.md

 node server.js
 ```

-Issue a get request to enrollAdmin endpoint, to the Enroll the admin on chaincode:
+Issue a get request to `/enrollAdmin` endpoint, to the Enroll the admin on chaincode:

 You should see the following response:
 ```